-The City expects to issue an aggregate of approximately \$45 million in Additional Bonds for various transportation improvements over the next three years.
-The City has the authority under the Contract TDT Interlocal Agreement to issue additional Contract TDT Revenue Bonds, subject to certain preconditions, and may do so in the future.
-Any such additional Contract TDT Revenue Bonds, although primarily supported by Contract TDT Revenue Payments, are expected to constitute Non-Self Sufficient Debt and would be subject to the anti-dilution test limitations set forth in the Covenant Ordinance.
+At this time, the City does not expect to issue any Additional Bonds for purposes of funding capital improvements within the next three years.
+The City has the authority under the

+Contract TDT Interlocal Agreement to issue additional Contract TDT Revenue Bonds, subject to certain preconditions, and may do so in the future.
+Any such additional Contract TDT Revenue Bonds, although primarily supported by Contract TDT Revenue Payments, would constitute Non-Self Sufficient Debt and would be subject to the anti-dilution test limitations set forth in the Covenant Ordinance.
 See "ADDITIONAL BONDS - Non-Self Sufficient Debt Anti-Dilution Test Limitations" herein.